Do you know a woman who is being abused? A legal rights handbook

 You can ask to speak to the officer in charge of the police station or the domestic violence co-ordinator if there is one at that station.

-If you are not satisfied with the police response, you can make a complaint to the Office of the Independent Police Review Director (OIPRD).
-You can call OIPRD toll-free at 1-877-411-4773 or go to oiprd.on.ca.
+If you are not satisfied with the police response, you can make a complaint to the Law Enforcement Complaints Agency (LECA).
+LECA decides if a police officer did not do their job properly.
+LECA cannot change the police officer’s decision not to charge your partner.
+You can call LECA toll-free at 1-877-411-4773 or go to leca.ca.

 You should get advice from a criminal lawyer before you make a complaint.
 See General legal services.
-The lawyer can help you to understand the OIPRD process.
+They can help you to understand LECA’s process.
 They can also help you to think about other ways to deal with your concerns.

 Bringing a charge on your own